prashanthrama1000/prashanthrama1000.github.io/about.md

 - Experience in designing distributed micro-services w.r.t industry standards.
 Practical understanding of GoF design patterns, used for developing maintainable solutions.

+- Designing low-latency services leveraging asynchronous event based communication using Kafka.

+- Experience in packaging services as Docker containers and deploying them in Kubernetes cluster for reliability.

 ### Reach out at

 [LinkedIn](https://linkedin.com/in/prashanth-sadasivan) /